 Paul Hardy

-Rod Jackson
+Rodney Jackson

-Rodney Jackson is a proud Palawa and Cherbourg man, with a breadth of senior leadership experience and knowledge that bridges Government and Aboriginal Businesses.
+Rod Jackson is a proud Palawa and Cherbourg man, with a breadth of senior leadership experience and knowledge that bridges Government and Aboriginal Businesses.

 Past roles include General Manager Operations TTLine’s MVSpirit of Tasmania, Port of Portland Chief Executive Officer and Chief Executive of four Aboriginal Organisations being Gunditjmara, Victorian Aboriginal Health Service (VAHS), Wathaurong and Ngwala Willumbong.
 Rod was a previous member of the Aboriginal Economic Development Board, National Aboriginal Community Controlled Health Organisation (NACCHO), Victorian Aboriginal Community Controlled Health Organisation Inc (VACCHO), Respect Victoria, Foodbank Victoria, President Portland Football Netball Club, YMCA, Mayors Trust Fund and Rail Projects Victoria.
-Rod’s currently a Board Director of Federation Enterprises, whose strategic objective is to focus on opportunities for Traditional Owners which includes 51 percent ownership of Barpa Constructions.
-As well as a member of Australian Institute of Company Directors (AICD), Advisor and Consultant on Registered Aboriginal Parties (RAP) and holds Board roles with Federation Enterprises, AFL SportsReady, Yuma Yirramboi and Court Services Victoria.

-Rod is a Reconciliation Adviser to the Victorian Responsible Gambling Foundation (VRGF), Tract, Greater Western Water and a short-term contract with Consumer Action Law Centre and an Advisory Panel Member of the National Indigenous Knowledge's Education Research Innovation Institute at Deakin University and Stolen Generations Reparation Committee.
+Rod’s currently the Chairperson of Federation Enterprises and Barpa Construction and the Reconciliation Action Plan Senior Advisor to Consumer Law.
+He is also a member of Australian Institute of Company Directors (AICD), Advisor and Consultant on Registered Aboriginal Parties (RAP) and holds Board roles with Federation Enterprises, AFL SportsReady, Yuma Yirramboi and Court Services Victoria.
+Rod is a Reconciliation Adviser to Tract, Greater Western Water and has a short-term contract with Consumer Action Law Centre and is an Advisory Panel Member of the National Indigenous Knowledge's Education Research Innovation Institute at Deakin University and Stolen Generations Reparation Committee.
 Rod is a Board Director of the Indigenous Trajectory of the Emotional Wellbeing Institute - Geneva.

 Rod is an Elder Respected Person on the County and Magistrates Courts, and volunteers with the Independent Visitor Program.